-The Cybathlon competition comprised six different disciplines, each concerning a different type of AT (functional electrical stimulation, powered arm and leg prostheses, exoskeletons, wheelchairs and BCI).
-The BCI race consisted of (up to) four brain-controlled avatars, each actuated by a disabled pilot by means of mental commands, so as to reach the finishing line of a virtual race game called “Brain Runners” ahead of its opponents.
+The Cybathlon competition comprised six different disciplines, each concerning a different type of AT (functional electrical stimulation, powered arm and leg prostheses, exoskeletons, wheelchairs and BCI) [43].
+The BCI race [8] consisted of (up to) four brain-controlled avatars, each actuated by a disabled pilot by means of mental commands, so as to reach the finishing line of a virtual race game called “Brain Runners” ahead of its opponents.
+Avatars would by default proceed at slow speed towards the finish line.
 The BCI pilot should be able to forward three mental commands to his/her avatar (spin, jump over prickles, slide under electrical rays), each of which would accelerate it only when issued while the avatar was traversing the corresponding color-coded track segment called “pad” (spin on cyan, jump on magenta and slide on yellow pads).
 The acceleration effect would last until the avatar reached the beginning of the next pad, or upon reception of a following erroneous command overriding the user’s correct command (whichever happened first).
 In addition to these three “action” pads, a fourth type (white pads) required “idling” to avoid any command delivery.
 A misplaced command, including false positives on the white pads, would slow down the pilot's course towards the finish line of the track for 4 s (this timer would reset if another erroneous command or false positive is received in the meantime), until the beginning of the next pad or a following correct command overriding the erroneous one (whichever happened first).
 Besides the accelerating/slowing down behavior of the avatar, a thunder of the corresponding color briefly appearing over the avatar’s head would inform the pilot of the command currently sent.
 Support of at least one mental command was required to participate in the competition.

 The standard track was composed of sixteen pads (four of each type) randomly arranged, so that the order of pads was not known to the competitors beforehand and was different for every race.
 The starting and finishing lines were situated on two additional white pads, so that the total distance to be covered by the pilots’ avatars was 500 virtual meters.
-The lower bound of race completion time on this track (i.e., the one achieved with an ideal keyboard input) is 54 s.
+The lower bound of race completion time on this track (i.e., the one achieved with an ideal input) is 54 s.
 The corresponding upper bound (continuous erroneous delivery) is 327 s, although only times below 240 s were considered valid in the actual competition.
-Since the avatars would proceed by default forward at a low “base” speed, the race completion time in case of no input whatsoever would be 162 s.
+Since the avatars would proceed by default forward at a low “baseline” speed, the race completion time in case of no input whatsoever would be 162 s.
 The equivalent minimum, no-response and maximum crossing times for the action pads were 2 s, 11 s and 19 s, respectively.
 Hence, 11-19 s is the time frame within which a user is required to forward a correct command, with delivery speed being equally important to command accuracy.
 The minimum and maximum crossing times for the white pads were 5.5 s and 19 s, respectively.
 The corresponding times for the starting white pad were 5 s and 13 s, while for the ending white pad 3 s and 10 s.